Union Budget 'let down like never before', will unravel soon: Cong | Politics

 ''She deceived the people of India, especially the poor, the working class, the migrants, the farmers, the industrial units that had been closed down permanently, and those who had lost their jobs, both regular and informal, and are still looking for jobs,'' he alleged.

+Asked about measures in the budget to give filip to infrastructure, he said, ''This budget may have a mind behind it, but it certainly does not have a heart behind it.''
+The former finance minister also said that on a 10-point test suggested by him earlier, the budget fails on nine points and has barely passed on one of them.

-Finance Minister Sitharaman presented the budget for 2021-22 in Lok Sabha and read out the budget speech in the Lok Sabha from a tablet on Monday instead of a conventional paper document as the first paperless budget since independence was presented by the government due to the COVID situation.
+Sitharaman presented the budget for 2021-22 in the Lok Sabha from a tablet, instead of a conventional paper document, the first paperless budget since Independence.

-Reading out a party statement, Chidambaram said Sitharaman did not mention defence at all, ''as if the Chinese had vacated occupied Indian territory''.
+Reading out a party statement, Chidambaram said Sitharaman did not mention about the defence sector at all, ''as if the Chinese had vacated occupied Indian territory''.

-She did not mention that the defence expenditure in 2021-22 will not see any significant rise, he said.
+She did not mention that the defence expenditure in 2021-22 will not see any significant rise, he said, adding that the farm sector has been ''shortchanged''.

 ''The FM had promised a budget 'like never before'.
 Her mandate was to present an annual statement of revenue and expenditure for 2021-22.
 What she did, however, was to estimate expenditure over 2 years or 3 years or 4 years or, in one case, over 5 years,'' he said.